 For Graphical User Interface (GUI): ROOT (http://root.cern.ch)

-For radiotoxicity post processing calculations: LAPACK library (available for any LINUX distribution or at http://www.netlib.org/lapack)
+For radiotoxicity post processing calculations: LAPACK library (available for any LINUX distribution or on http://www.netlib.org/lapack)

-Keywords: depletion, fission products, inventories, monte carlo method, neutron.
+Keywords: depletion, fission products, fuel management, inventories, monte carlo method, neutron.